-Across the organisation there is a high level of Special Educational Needs and Disabilities (SEND); however the profile of SEND varies across the schools.
-The Trust is committed to working together in partnership and respecting the unique nature of each schools community.
+Across the organisation there is a high level of Special Educational Needs and Disabilities (SEND); however, the profile of SEND varies across the schools.
+The trust has two school with resource provision, North Beckton Primary School for profound and multiple learning disability and Ranelagh Primary School for Autism.
+The Trust is committed to working together in partnership and respecting the unique nature of each school's community.

-Curwen, Kensington and Ranelagh have all gained the Inclusion Quality Mark; Curwen has been awarded Centre of Excellence Status and Ranelagh Flagship Status.
+Curwen, Kensington and Ranelagh have all gained the Inclusion Quality Mark Flagship Status.
 All schools have staff trained and endorsed to deliver the Autism Education Trust's national certificated programme.